 West Worthing Club is delighted to be hosting its Junior Squash Open Tournament this February half term.
 The competition will be on Saturday and Sunday 17th and 18th February, with events for boys and girls in the U11, U13, U15, U17 and U19 age groups.

-This is a good opportunity to play in a tournament and even if you have never played competitively before, we hope to give everyone a the chance to play and watch some great matches.
+This is a good opportunity to play in a tournament and even if you have never played competitively before, we hope to give everyone the chance to play and watch some great matches.

 Entries cost £15 per player, per event (With every player receiving a tournament T-shirt)